 transform is a sequence, which processes individual plots before yielding.
-For example, transform=(HistToCSV(), writer). transform is called after scale\to.
+For example, set transform=(ToCSV(), writer). transform is called after scale.

-yield\selected defines whether selected items should be yielded during run like other items.
-Use it if you want to have both single and combined plots.
-By default, selected plots are not yielded.
+$yield_selected$ defines whether selected items should be yielded during run() like other items (by default not).
+Use it to have both single and combined plots.